Roberto Velasco Álvarez: Political career

 His beginnings as a public official were in the Legislative Assembly of the Federal District.
 He also has experience in the local administration of Mexico City.
 In 2017, he collaborated in the North America Regional Direction of the Mexican Government trust that promoted international trade and investment.
 In 2008, he was the leader of the Youth of the Convergencia Party (now Movimiento Ciudadano) in the Federal District.

 After the July 2018 presidential elections, Velasco Álvarez received an invitation from former Secretary Marcelo Ebrard Casaubon to support the transition process of the new cabinet.
 In December of the same year, he was appointed Director-General for Public Affairs at the Secretariat of Foreign Affairs.

 In 2019, Roberto Velasco was part of the Mexican delegation appointed by President López Obrador to prevent the imposition of tariff rates on Mexican goods, which would have caused a trade war with its most important trading partner, the United States.
-The then US President, Donald Trump, announced that his government would impose tariff rates on all goods imported from Mexico.
+US president Donald Trump announced that his government would impose tariff rates on all goods imported from Mexico.
 The amount would start at 5% and increase to 25% if Mexico did not take measures to curb migrant flows to the US.

 In charge of public affairs at the Secretariat of Foreign Affairs, Velasco Álvarez published opinion pieces in media outlets such as The Washington Post, The Wall Street Journal, and El País.
-He also coordinated with Canal Once the production of the series "Mexico Abroad" on the foreign policy agenda of President López Obrador's Government.
+He also coordinated with Canal Once the production of the series "Mexico Abroad" on the foreign policy agenda of López Obrador's government.

-In June 2020, Foreign Minister Ebrard appointed Roberto Velasco as General Director for North America, a position in which he led negotiations with the United States to resolve the crisis of shared water management under the Water Treaty signed in 1944 by Mexico and the United States.
+In June 2020, Foreign Secretary Ebrard appointed Roberto Velasco as General Director for North America, a position in which he led negotiations with the United States to resolve the crisis of shared water management under the 1944 Water Treaty.

 Likewise, Velasco was a key figure in ensuring that in July of that same year, the official working visit of President López Obrador to his US counterpart, Donald Trump, took place.
 The visit focused on celebrating the entry into force of the USMCA, where Mexico and the United States reaffirmed the strategic alliance between both countries.

 Subsequently, in December 2020, he was appointed Acting Undersecretary for North America.